sailesh-ramayanam/soochi/react/signup-form/question.md

 # Description
-`Form validation` is a technique that checks the correctness of the user's data.
-Form validation is required to prevent web-form abuse by malicious users.
-You've seen that today a lot of websites validate user's data before submission.
+`Form validation` is a process of validation of information that has been entered by a user who is using the application.
+This is done to ensure that the information entered by the user is valid.
 - eg: `Google form, etc.`

 Your task is to take a submitted form response and display `Hello {username}`.